-- Descriptive Maps of Treatment Program Locations - Treatment programs continue to be concentrated in the more urbanized northwestern portion of Erie County, with many ZIP codes in the rural eastern and southern portions of the county having few or no programs. - Many of the ZIP codes in the City of Buffalo contain 4 or more treatment programs. - Emergency programs are concentrated in the City of Buffalo's East Side, primarily in ZIP Code 14215. - o Inpatient programs primarily provide coverage within the City of Buffalo, City of Lackawanna, and West Seneca. - o Given their number, the distribution of Outpatient programs is similar to the distribution for all programs. - Support programs are concentrated in the City of Buffalo with a few exceptions in more eastern suburban areas and Orchard Park. - Maps of Highest Risk Locations with Treatment Programs - Erie County Excluding City of Buffalo - Overall, there is good alignment of coverage in the ZIP Codes with highest risk.
-There is only one ZIP code (14219, northern Hamburg) that is lacking in any mental health treatment programming though there is a concentration in the adjacent ZIP code (14218) in Lackawanna.
-Several ZIP Codes around Hamburg, Evans, Kenmore, West Seneca, and Cheektowaga have available but limited programming while Depew similarly have only one program.
-The remaining areas if highest risk have more substantial levels of services available with 4 or more programs. - Emergency, inpatient, and support programs are concentrated mostly in the City of Buffalo.
-There are a few areas in the eastern first ring suburbs around Cheektowaga and Depew as well as Lackawanna that have some support programs while West Seneca and Lackawanna have one inpatient program available in each.
-However, overall coverage for these program types is poor outside of the city.

-There is relatively good coverage of outpatient programs in many areas of the County, however Depew and northern Hamburg (14219) presently lack any outpatient program coverage.
+- Descriptive Maps of Treatment Program Locations - Treatment programs continue to be concentrated in the more urbanized northwestern portion of Erie County, with many ZIP codes in the rural eastern and southern portions of the county having few or no programs. - Many of the ZIP codes in the City of Buffalo contain 5 or more treatment programs. - Emergency programs are concentrated in the City of Buffalo, in ZIP Codes 14203, 14207, and 14215. - Inpatient programs primarily provide alignment within the City of Buffalo, City of Lackawanna, and West Seneca. - Given their number, the distribution of Outpatient programs is similar to the distribution for all programs. - Support programs are concentrated in the City of Buffalo with a few exceptions in more eastern suburban areas and Orchard Park. - Maps of Highest Risk Locations with Treatment Programs - Erie County Excluding City of Buffalo - Overall, there is fair alignment of programs in the ZIP Codes with highest risk.
+There are no programs in 14219 and 14025.
+The remaining areas of highest risk have more substantial levels of services available with 2 or more programs in most areas and 1 program in 14001 and 14004. - Emergency, inpatient, and support programs are heavily concentrated in the City of Buffalo.
+Emergency programs outside the city are limited to Depew and Orchard Park.
+There are no highest risk zip codes with emergency programs, and only 1 inpatient program in those ZIPs outside the city of Buffalo. - Support program alignment to higher risk ZIPs is lacking outside of the suburbs around the city of Buffalo. - There is relatively good alignment of outpatient programs in many areas of the County, however northern Hamburg (14219) and 142015 presently lacks any outpatient program alignment.